 Oil produced from the Bertam field is sold on a spot tender to the highest bidder.
-The tender process is managed by Petronas, on behalf of the Group.
 The crude is delivered directly from the FPSO Bertam into the buyer's vessel.
-The price of the crude achieves a premium over the Brent crude price, which varies depending on the supply and demand balances in Asia.

 Petronas, PCSB, IPC Malaysia BV and Petco Trading Labuan Company Limited ("Petco") are parties to a marketing agency agreement dated June 17, 2015.
 The marketing agency agreement is effective until December 31, 2024.
 Under the marketing agency agreement, Petronas, PCSB and IPC Malaysia BV appoint Petco as an exclusive marketing agent to sell Petronas', PCSB's and IPC Malaysia BV's respective entitlements of crude under the PM307 PSC.
 Petco is paid an agency fee based on barrels of crude oil sold.